paidi/paidi.github.io/_posts/2016-04-25-generics-vs-templates.md

 # So, what's the difference?

-The key difference between Java Generics and C++ Templates, as far as I can tell, is how the parameterisation of the different types happens at run-time.
+The key difference between Java Generics and C++ Templates is how the parameterisation of the different types is treated by the compiler.

 In C++, the compiler generates separate machine code for every type a template function is defined for, e.g., the following code will result